ThePorgs/Exegol-docs/source/the-exegol-project/python-wrapper.rst

 See the options ``--vpn VPN`` and ``--vpn-auth VPN_AUTH`` of the :ref:`start action <vpn>` for more details.

 .. tip::
-    In case of problem, to troubleshoot a VPN connection, the log of OpenVPN can be retrieved within the container in the ``/var/log/exegol/vpn.log`` file.
+    In the case of a problem, to troubleshoot a VPN connection, OpenVPN logs can be retrieved within the container in the file ``/var/log/exegol/vpn.log``.

 .. tip::
     If you want to create a container that is able to start **VPN manually**, you can create your container with the following parameters: